dbrunst/three_word/README.md

   Make the word class more efficient - there is currently some unecessary repetition Handle more unicode characters
   Handle timeout better
+  Add testing around file reading
 ```

 #Bugs
 ```
-  My numbers are slightly off from the example provided but can't seem to find an issue on my side
+  My numbers are slightly off from the example provided but can't seem to find an issue on my side three empty spaces are getting captured as words (16 times) that needs to be removed
 ```